 What is Weber-Christian disease?
 What are the risk factors for this disease?

 Weber-Christian disease is an uncommon inflammatory disease of the fatty tissues of the body.
 Weber-Christian disease is also referred to as idiopathic lobular panniculitis (ILP) and relapsing febrile nodular panniculitis syndrome.

 The term Weber-Christian often refers to a group of diseases that involve the deep fat.
-These disorders first appear on the skin as reddish, tender, and raised (inflamed) areas.
+These disorders first appear on the skin as reddish, tender nodules.
 Mostly, Weber-Christian describes cases of recurring inflammation of special sections of fat called lobules.
 The exact cause of Weber-Christian panniculitis is unknown.
-The disorder is frequently associated with generalized symptoms such as fever and body aches.
+The disorder is frequently associated with systemic symptoms such as fever and body aches.

 Weber-Christian disease is most commonly seen in females 30-60 years of age.
 It can occur in both sexes, in all ages, and rarely in infants.
 There are no other known risk factors.